faizanahemad/av-hack/README.md

 - Used 1D CNN
 - Multiple values of Thresholds for improving F1, (no improvement).

+### Areas of Improvement
+- Sentence Shuffle
+- Hand held preprocessing like [this](https://github.com/pawangeek/Ccmps/blob/master/innoplexus/preprocessing(part1).ipynb)
+- Use only words which are in both train and test set.
+Works in a competition but not in real-world

 ## About the competition

 ### Problem Statement